b-lukaszuk/BS_wJ_eng/contents/mortgage.md

 `["coral1", "turquoise2", "white", "white", "white"]`.
 The first two will be used to paint the circle.
 But all of them, will be used in the legend (`Cmk.Legend`).
-Hence, we used `"white"` for the values that are not in the circle (white color on white background in the legend is basically invisible).
+Hence, we used `"white"` for the values that are not in the circle (white color on a white background in the legend is basically invisible).
 We also used [string
 interpolation](https://docs.julialang.org/en/v1/manual/strings/#string-interpolation)
 where a simple interpolated value is placed after the dollar character (`$`) or